 We’re moving toward the era of the AI Study Co-Pilot.
 In the near future, tools won't just hand you a summary; they’ll let you have a conversation with your lecture.
 Imagine asking your notes, "What did the professor say would be on the midterm?" and getting an instant answer.

-AI is also a game-changer for accessibility.
-For students who struggle with fast-paced auditory processing or traditional note-taking, these tools bridge the gap.
-By automating the "grunt work," you can save your energy for the things that matter: high-level synthesis, creative projects, and actually enjoying what you're learning.
+AI also improves accessibility.
+For students who struggle with fast-paced auditory processing or traditional note-taking, these tools provide essential support.
+By automating routine tasks, you can save your energy for high-level synthesis, creative projects, and the learning experience itself.

 Final Tips for Choosing Your Tool